skybet/trading-tribe-technical-test-assessment/README.md

 The challenge is to build an automation framework that explores and tests the endpoints provided.

-Further information regarding each endpoint can be the file `apiDocs.html`, after you have downloaded the files.
+Further information regarding each endpoint can be found in the file `apiDocs.html`, after you have downloaded the files.

 ### The Test